« State-specific resources Arkansas

 Construction Lien Waivers in Arkansas

-Required Format: Arkansas does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.
+Required format: Arkansas does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.

-Required Notarization: Arkansas does not require waivers to be notarized.
+Required notarization: Arkansas does not require waivers to be notarized.

 Lien waivers in Arkansas are generally not required prior to payment but may be contractually required.
 Waivers must not be used to waive lien rights in advance of labor or materials being provided.